A

 sense arguments suggest that the original sea-hunters of the Norwegian

-estabished, approaches were possible from the south.
+approaches were also possible from the south.
 We are here

 interested in the beginnings.
 If we consider the beginnings, that is

-the first boat-peoples in the Norwegian arctic, then we cannot ignore
+the first boat-peoples in the Norwegian arctic, then we have to

 pressures forcing boat people to take into open ocean waves.
 Such